danewell2/corporate-website/README.md

 # corporate-website
-HTML &amp; CSS build using psd template
+HTML &amp; CSS landing page based on a free psd template of a Corporate Website